 Our acting editor, Anthony, can provide training and ongoing support.
 The editor may occasionally write stories but we mostly rely on other members to provide stories and photos.

-For more information and early bird bookings click on the image above.
-Club contacts are Tony Monley and Brian Tyedin.
+For more information, club contacts are Tony Monley and Brian Tyedin.